-- 18.8.1 If a batsman is dismissed Obstructing the field, the batting side shall also score any runs completed before the offence. - If, however, the obstruction prevented a catch being made, no runs other than penalties shall be scored. - 18.8.2 If a batsman is dismissed Run out, the batting side shall also score any runs completed before the wicket was put down:
+18.8.1 If a batter is dismissed Obstructing the field, the batting side shall also score any runs completed before the offence.

+If, however, the obstruction or distraction prevented a catch being made, no runs other than penalties shall be scored.

+18.8.2 If a batter is dismissed Run out, the batting side shall also score any runs completed before the wicket was fairly broken: